Ekiree/dashboardDevEnv/README.md

 # 3 Install the nix flake

-- run the command `nix-shell -p home-manager`
+- run the command `nix shell nixpkgs#home-manager`
-- run the command `nix --extra-experimental-features nix-command --extra-experimental-features flakes home-manager -- switch - flake ./#dashboardDev`
+- run the command `nix run home-manager -- switch --flake ./#dashboardDev`

-# 4 Remove programs installed with apt
+# 4 Enable Dir Env
+- navigate to the directory with your dashboard installation
-- run the command `sudo apt-get remove neovim git`
+- run the command `direnv allow` to enable the development environment